When we the people are united, no challenge is too great. Together, we can restore balance to our democracy, so that we all have a voice.

 To strengthen enforcement of existing campaign finance and ethics laws, we should:

 - Empower the FEC to effectively enforce the law.
-We support the Restoring Integrity to America’s Elections Act, introduced by Representatives Derek Kilmer (D-WA), Jim Renacci (R-OH), John Carney (D-DE) and Lou Barletta (R-PA) in the 114th Congress.
+We support the Restoring Integrity to America’s Elections Act, introduced by Representatives Derek Kilmer (D-WA) and Jim Renacci (R-OH), with five Republican and five Democratic original cosponsors in the 115th Congress.
 The bill would reduce the number of commissioners from six to five, eliminating partisan gridlock, and create a chair of the agency which serves a 10-year term.
 The bill also would establish a blue-ribbon commission to recommend nominees to the president.